seanpmaxwell/overnight/README.md

 ## What is it
 OvernightJS is a simple library to add TypeScript decorators for methods meant to call Express routes.
-It also includes a package for managing json-web-tokens and showing logs.
+It also includes a package for managing json-web-tokens and printing logs.

 ## Features
 * Define a base route using a @Controller decorator.
-* Decorators to convert controller methods into Express routes (all routes supported i.e. @Get, @Put, ...).
+* Decorators to convert class methods to Express routes (@Get, @Put, @Post, @Delete etc).
 * @Middleware and @ClassMiddleware decorators.
+* Add options to controllers the same as use would Express routers with @ClassOptions.
 * Decorators also work with arrow functions set as class properties.
+* Support for child-controllers.
 * Server superclass to initialize ExpressJS server and setup controllers.
+* Allows for adding your own custom Router classes if you don't want to use the standard express Router.
 * Json-Web-Token management.
 * Easy to configure logging tool.
 * Master repo includes a sample application, if you want to practice with an API calling tool such as Postman.
-* Allows for adding your own custom Router classes if you don't want to use the standard express Router.
-* Compatible when transpiling to either es5 or es6.
+* Compatible with both es5 and es6.
 * Fully type safe :)